Monkey Jungle: Experiences

 Along with the ability to walk by and view each area of the park on jungle trails, Monkey Jungle also offers individual experiences and presentations personalized to each area/exhibit.

 Wild Monkey Swimming Pool & Trail

 Visiting this exhibit brings guests to the home of the Java Macaques, which are native to Southeast Asia.
 These monkeys are the soul of Monkey Jungle, being the first primates introduced to the park and accounting for the majority of the primates in the park.
 This 7-acre exhibit provides the guests the opportunity to see Java Macaques in an environment similar to one that the species thrives in, tropical Southeast Asia.
 Stick around long enough and guests may even have the opportunity to see them dive into the pond in search of snacks.

 Daily presentation times for this exhibit are: 10:00 am, 12:15 pm, 2:30 pm, and 4:30 pm.

-Cameroon Gorilla Forest

-The Cameroon Gorilla Forest experience brings guests to the doorstep of King, Monkey Jungle's very own king of the jungle.
-Guests are able to watch King as he interacts with the environment within his 10-acre enclosure, which is designed to be similar to his natural habitat.
-King, has the enclosure all to himself.

-Daily presentation times for this exhibit are: 11:00 am, 1:15 pm, and 3:30 pm.